abergs/docs-playground/src/guide/get-started.md

 # Get Started

-Passwordless.dev is a software toolkit that helps web developers to support [FIDO2 WebAuthn passkeys](concepts) for authentication by their end-users.
+Passwordless.dev is a software toolkit that empowers web developers to build applications that easily authenticate end-users using [FIDO2 WebAuthn passkeys](concepts).
 In this guide, we'll chart the quickest path to implementing passwordless.dev for your website.

 ::: tip
 This guide will skip over some conceptual basics in order to get you started as quickly as possible.
 Check out [Concepts](concepts) for in-depth discussion of the ideas used by passwordless.dev.